-- 1.Immediately bring the problem to the attention of the coach.
+- Immediately bring the problem to the attention of the coach.
 Perhaps there is a temporary repair which can be made. - 2.
-Alert the arena staff and follow-up in writing. - 3.If the situation has not been rectified, write the Recreation Manager and/or the Mayor of your municipality.

-B. YOU ARE A PLAYER, and you have incurred your third groin pull injury of the season.
+Alert the arena staff and follow-up in writing. - If the situation has not been rectified, write the Recreation Manager and/or the Mayor of your municipality. - B. YOU ARE A PLAYER, and you have incurred your third groin pull injury of the season.
 What should you do?

-- 1.Consult your physician and/or another medical professional regarding the proper methods to strengthen this area and incorporate responsible return to play steps.
-You might want to consider adopting an in-season conditioning program and an off-season conditioning program in the summer to minimize the potential of a more serious injury or a recurrence of the same injury. - 2.If you are not already in the habit of completing a proper warm-up procedure before every game, practice, or dry-land training session, consult your physician or another medical professional who may be able to put together a suitable warm-up for you.

-C. YOU ARE RESPONSIBLE FOR PURCHASING ICE TIME ON BEHALF OF YOUR MINOR HOCKEY ASSOCIATION.
-You are reading through the Rink Rental Agreement and come across the phrase, "- - - the Lessee hereby saves and holds harmless the Lessor - - -".
+- Consult your physician and/or another medical professional regarding the proper methods to strengthen this area and incorporate responsible return to play steps.
+You might want to consider adopting an in-season conditioning program and an off-season conditioning program in the summer to minimize the potential of a more serious injury or a recurrence of the same injury. - If you are not already in the habit of completing a proper warm-up procedure before every game, practice, or dry-land training session, consult your physician or another medical professional who may be able to put together a suitable warm-up for you. - C. YOU ARE RESPONSIBLE FOR PURCHASING ICE TIME ON BEHALF OF YOUR MINOR HOCKEY ASSOCIATION.
+You are reading through the Rink Rental Agreement and come across the phrase, "- - the Lessee hereby saves and holds harmless the Lessor - -".
 What should you do?

-- 1.Read the agreement very carefully to ensure you are not accepting more responsibility than you believe you should. - 2.
-If you are uncomfortable or uncertain of the full meaning of the contract, then do not sign it. - 3.If the contract requires minor hockey to indemnify and hold harmless the municipality or facility owner, and if it does not contain a phrase limiting minor hockey's responsibilities to claims arising from minor hockey activities, then the following should be added to the indemnification and hold harmless section of the agreement "except claims arising from the negligence or intentional acts or omissions of the lessor/municipality or facility owner, and those for whom they are responsible at law". - 4.In the event you are still confused over the contract wording, obtain assistance from someone else within your Branch or minor hockey association. - 5.Do not sign the contract if you are not fully confident in your understanding of it.
+- Read the agreement very carefully to ensure you are not accepting more responsibility than you believe you should. - If you are uncomfortable or uncertain of the full meaning of the contract, then do not sign it and obtain the assistance from someone in your member office, minor hockey association or from an outside source who has knowledge in contract wording. - Do not sign the contract if you are not fully confident in your understanding of it.

-D. YOU ARE A COACH, and it is your first year coaching a boys competitive team.
+D. YOU ARE A COACH, and it is your first year coaching a boys Bantam competitive team.
 None of the players on your final roster have played hockey with body checking before.
 Your players are eager to start body checking but you want to ensure that they develop the proper fundamental checking skills and a sense of respect for rules and others.
 What should you do?

-- 1.Teach your players safe and effective checking skills using proper teaching progressions.
-To help you, contact your association or Branch office to see how you can borrow or purchase aditional materials on body checking.
-It is essential that players learn safe and effective checking skills in a non-threatening environment. - 27 www.HockeyCanada.ca/Insurance

-- 2.Instill a sense of respect for opponents, officials, rules, teammates, coaches and volunteers in your players and volunteers.
-This helps all involved to keep the game in its proper perspective and to remember that there is much more to hockey than just winning games. - 3.You must teach your players about the dangers of hitting from behind and making contact to the head area.
-Players should never bump, push or check an opponent from behind, especially one who is in the danger zone - the three to four metres in front of the boards, or make contact to another players head.

-E. YOUR MIDGET TEAM is involved in a hockey tournament four hours away from home.
+- Teach your players safe and effective checking skills using proper teaching progressions.
+To help you, contact your association or member office to see how you can borrow or purchase aditional materials on body checking.
+It is essential that players learn safe and effective checking skills in a nonthreatening environment. - Instill a sense of respect for opponents, officials, rules, teammates, coaches and volunteers in your players and volunteers.
+This helps all involved to keep the game in its proper perspective and to remember that there is much more to hockey than just winning games. - 3.
+You must teach your players about the dangers of hitting from behind and making contact to the head area.
+Players should never bump, push or check an opponent from behind, especially one who is in the danger zone the three to four metres in front of the boards, or make contact to another players head. - E. YOUR MIDGET TEAM is involved in a hockey tournament four hours away from home.
 As team manager, you booked hotel rooms for your players, coaches and parents.
 On arriving at the hotel, you discover that the players' rooms are situated in a different area from the coaches' and parents' rooms.
 What should you do?